GUVENAli/traffic-sign-detection/Preprocess/ReadMe.md

 Opencv uses two subsets for training which are negative samples and positive samples.
 * Negative samples contain no object/objects.
 * Positive samples include one or more objects.

+# Obtaining Different Positive Samples from positiveSamples.cpp Code
+Just change **_temp_** variable in the posList method in the code.